hersle/SymBoltz.jl/docs/src/getting_started.md

 massive neutrinos (`h`),
 dark energy as a cosmological constant (`Λ`) and recombination (`rec`).

+Internally, these components are combined into a full Einstein-Boltzmann system.
-Internally, the full model is separated into sequential computational stages, like the background and perturbation systems.
+The full system is also separated into sequential computational stages, like the background and perturbation systems.

 The hierarchical structure can be inspected interactively as a [ModelingToolkit](https://docs.sciml.ai/ModelingToolkit) system by evaluating `M`, `M.<TAB>`, `M.G` and so on (with TAB-completion).
 For example, to see all equations for the theory of gravity: